EI-CoreBioinformatics/mikado/README.md

-#Shanghai - pick your transcript: a pipeline to determine and select the best RNA-Seq prediction
+#Mikado - pick your transcript: a pipeline to determine and select the best RNA-Seq prediction

 ##Overview

-Shanghai is a lightweight Python3 pipeline whose purpose is to facilitate the identification of expressed loci from RNA-Seq data * and to select the best model in each locus.
+Mikado is a lightweight Python3 pipeline whose purpose is to facilitate the identification of expressed loci from RNA-Seq data * and to select the best model in each locus.

 The logic of the pipeline is as follows: